speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/documentation/API_documentation.md

 ## What does this API Do?

-Speaking Portal API creats an MP4 output animation from a synthesized speech file and text input based on Kukarella TTS.
-Text input is first read and generated into phonemes output file via the rhubarb librarby.
+Speaking Portal API creates an MP4 output animation from a synthesized speech file and text input based on Kukarella TTS.
+Text input is first read and generated into phonemes output file via the rhubarb library.
 (Phonemes are the smallest unit of sounds that uniquely identifies words from one another.)
-Once a phoneme file is created, it is processed in a phoneme processeor, which maps phonemes to a mouth assets.
+Once a phoneme file is created, it is processed in a phoneme processor, which maps phonemes to  mouth assets.
 The mouth assets are then added onto an avatar and rendered in a video file through ffmepg.

 Here's a typical example of the JSON used in a POST request.